Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Introduction

 We now outline the motivation for the present paper.
 Recall that MFG PDE systems are derived from models of large numbers of players solving stochastic optimal control problems.
-It is well-known from stochastic optimal control that in many applications of practical interest, the underlying controls may be of \emph{bang-bang} type, which typically leads to discontinuities in the optimal control policies.
+It is well-known from stochastic optimal control that, in many applications of practical interest, the underlying controls may be of \emph{bang-bang} type, which typically lead to discontinuities in the optimal control policies and the possibility of nonunique optimal controls in some regions of the state space.
 In turn, this generally leads to nondifferentiable Hamiltonians, which pose special challenges for the analysis and numerical analysis of MFG systems.

 To illustrate these challenges, we consider as a model problem a stationary MFG system of the form